 Seeing Weezer is, of course, an indulgent exercise in nostalgia.
 It’s nearly impossible to stand in the middle of a Weezer crowd and not sing along to “Buddy Holly” or “Back to the Shack,” thinking yes, I miss the “strat with the lightning strap.”
 People seemed to really lose it at “Hash Pipe.”

-I separated from my group—sadly, leaving Weezer early—to see my half-second of Dr. John.
+I sadly left Weezer early to see a half-second of Dr. John.
 Regardless of whether you’re into Dr. John’s bluesy jazzy pop-rock or not, he’s essentially a legend, and worth seeing, even for a moment.

 On my way to Wilco, it started to really rain.
 The crowd began to huddle closer in front of Wilco’s stage, sharing umbrellas and ponchos.
 I somehow ended up at the very front when it started to pour in full force.

 I should probably mention as a disclaimer that I am a huge Wilco fan.
 I have been known to call both Jeff Tweedy and Nels Cline “geniuses,” and I stick to that.
-(My Wilco love is uncharacteristic, as I don’t tend to like straightforward melodic tunes of this sort, but I learned to appreciate that Wilco’s subtle innovativeness and playful experimentalism put them in the realm of so much more than that.)
+I don’t tend to love country-turned-alt bands, but obviously, Wilco’s subtle innovativeness and playful experimentalism put them in the realm of so much more than that.
 They started their set with songs from “Star Wars,” their summer surprise album filled with psychedelic influences and cryptic emotion.
 They moved from there to play favorites, from “Impossible Germany” to “Heavy metal drummer” to “Jesus, etc.” My personal favorite has always been their live performance of “Art of Almost,” a 7-minute testament to strength, built on an intense drum beat.
 It was amazing despite the rain that saturated the first three songs, with exciting onstage chemistry.
-I would stand for hours in a tornado to just to watch Nels Cline’s blurred hands shred.
+Frankly, I would stand for hours in a tornado to just to watch Nels Cline’s blurred hands shred.